jopaik/network_demos/README.md

 ### Step 4 Access the AAP Controller

 Access your AAP from the https://xxxxx.example.opentlc.com/ link.
-- Your link is shared by the instructor and will be slightly different each workshop.
+- Your link is int RHDP pod information.

-Your AAP Controller should now show the job-templates etc for the menu of demos.
+Your AAP Controller should now include the job-templates etc for the menu of demos.
+You can now select a demo from the Menu of Demos and follow the specific directions in the README.md.

 ## Return to Demo Menu
  - [Menu of Demos](#menu-of-demos)